 • eye drops.

-Prednisone for bronchial asthma
+Prednisolone for bronchial asthma

-In the first days of treatment, it is recommended to take up to 60 mg of the drug per day, gradually reducing the dose of the drug.
+In the first days of treatment, it is recommended to take up to 60 mg of the drug per day, gradually reducing the dose of the drug

 For other diseases of the respiratory system